A Passion for Peace

 My meditation today discussed the rocking chair test, thinking with your head or heart:

 Imagine following a path your whole life, and sitting on a rocking chair in your old age, reflecting.
 Are you happy with the decision?
+Is it a decision unveiling your highest possible destiny, or an easy, comfortable solution that fits into your outer life?

 Someone said I'm juggling so many maybe-balls in the air, one's bound to hit me in the head.
 Sounds potentially painful, yet I'm sure the sentiment of whatever happens will be great, whether it's a US yes or maybe's here congealing into a yes.
 And "helpful" stories of someone taking 6 months to find volunteer work an hour outside the city are as helpful as a cancer patient being told, I knew someone with cancer, and he died.